simonflk/refactor-to-functional/README.md

 ## Compose

-Using compose we can chain together any number of functions to return a result.
+Using compose we can chain together any number of functions to a new function.
 This is great if you need to perform a number of actions on the same dataset.
 Let’s take our earlier examples of sqrtAll and sum.
 If we want to get the total of the sqrt of each item in an array we could write:

 ```javascript
 var squareRoots = sqrtAll([9, 64]);